 You need to provide the bank with:

-Signed permission from the existing account holder
+Signed permission from the existing account holders

 Full name, address and other personal details of the new person as well as their signature